Chapter 1

 Methodology

-The purpose of this study is to analyze the DL Chronicles and to understand that how the representation of African Americans Gay men has been used in this television series?
-For this purpose, I will use the Bordwell and Thompson’s theory according to which the understanding of film depends on four levels of meaning which as referential meaning, implicit meaning, explicit meaning, and symptomatic meaning.
+The purpose of this study is to analyze the DL Chronicles and to understand how the representation of African Americans Gay men has been used in this television series.
+For this purpose, I will use Bordwell and Thompson’s theory, according to which the understanding of film depends on four levels of meaning, which are referential meaning, implicit meaning, explicit meaning, and symptomatic meaning.
 Bordwell and Thompson have focused on their theory to understand the theme of the film, but my focus is to analyze the theme of television series, so I will modify the same theory to understand the meanings of the television series.

-In this study, we will firstly observe the episodes of the DL Chronicles then will find the four meanings of the episode and will analyze the hidden theme of the television series.
+In this study, we will first observe the episodes of the DL Chronicles, then will find the four meanings of the episode and will analyze the hidden theme of the television series.
 In this chapter, I will present a sample analysis of my study which will help to understand the basic theme of my study.

 Sample Analysis:

-For this sample analysis, I have selected the episode 2 of volume 1 of DL Chronicles.
-I will just present the analysis of a part of this episode which starts at 3:50 end at 5:40.
+For this sample analysis, I have selected episode 2 of volume 1 of DL Chronicles.
+I will just present the analysis of a part of this episode, which starts at 3:50 and ends at 5:40.

 Scene:

-In this part of the episode the character, Robert, and food store manager, Austin, are chatting with each other via the internet.
+In this part of the episode, the character, Robert, and the food store manager, Austin, are chatting with each other via the Internet.
 They are chatting with each other and asking each other to use a webcam.
-Firstly the Austin asked Robert to remove his shirt and then to stand up to show him full body on the webcam, later the Robert asked Austin to show his body on webcam.
+Firstly Austin asked Robert to remove his shirt and then to stand up to show him full body on the webcam, later Robert asked Austin to show his body on the webcam.
 Both are interested in each other, and Robert feels that he is in love with Austin.
-He saw Austin and was highly impressed by his body, and so he asks him to tell about his address.
-In the meantime, the door knocks and Robert daughter was there.
+He saw Austin and was highly impressed by his body, so he asked him to tell him about his address.
+In the meantime, the door knocks, and Robert’s daughter is there.

 Analysis:

-This scene of this television series is showing that two males, Robert and Austin, are getting interested in each other because they are gay men.
-According to the Bordwell and Thompson’s theory, the referential meaning of this scene shows that the television series is about the African American gay men who are interested in each other and develops hidden relationships with each other.
-The explicit meaning represents that in Black community there are males who are gay men and they love to have a relationship with each other and enjoys their relationship even though if they are married or not (Wallace, 2002).
-The implicit meaning of this scene represents that the Black males cannot highlight their relationships with other males because they are not allowed to show their bisexual relationship to the society because it is considered as a sin.
-However, the symptomatic meaning shows that both males are enjoying their bisexual relationship with each other in a closed room on webcam because they are afraid of society and they cannot expose their reality to the world (Chronicles, 2013).
+This scene of this television series shows that two males, Robert and Austin, are getting interested in each other because they are gay men.
+According to Bordwell and Thompson’s theory, the referential meaning of this scene shows that the television series is about African American gay men who are interested in each other and develop hidden relationships with each other.
+The explicit meaning represents that in the Black community, there are males who are gay men, and they love to have a relationship with each other and enjoy their relationship regardless of whether they are married or not (Wallace, 2002).
+The implicit meaning of this scene represents that the Black males cannot highlight their relationships with other males because they are not allowed to show their bisexual relationship to society because it is considered a sin.
+However, the symptomatic meaning shows that both males are enjoying their bisexual relationship with each other in a closed room on a webcam because they are afraid of society and cannot expose their reality to the world (Chronicles, 2013).

 Link to the Historical Antecedents

-Collin (2004) published his literature about the Black gay males and the bisexuality in the African Americans.
-In his literature, The Black Power to Hip Hop, he represented the group of six males who are interested in each other and are having a life as black gay men.
+Collin (2004) published his literature about Black gay males and bisexuality in African Americans.
+In his literature, The Black Power to Hip Hop, he represented a group of six males who are interested in each other and are having a life as black gay men.
 They love each other’s company and cannot imagine having a separate life.
 In his literature, he has shown the same theme as that of DL Chronicles Episode 2 Volume 1.
-He has also represented the same theme that how the African American males are interested in each other and they develop their relation with each other in a hidden way (Collins, 2006).
+He has also represented the same theme of how African American males are interested in each other, and they develop their relationship with each other in a hidden way (Collins, 2006).

 Link to the Contemporary Readings

 Collin also published his book in 2004, Black Sexual Politics, in which he represented that homosexuality and bi-sexuality have been common in Black Americans or African Americans.
-According to Collin, the black males have been used as slaves by the Whites, and that is why they have become so frustrated with life, and they show their masculinity in several ways, either by having male to male sexual relationships or by raping the women to show their dominance and masculinity.
-According to him, it is Black males’ politics to show their sexual strength by the homosexuality, bi-sexuality, or masculinity behaviors.
-They use their bodies to have revenge from others and to have satisfaction (Collins, 2004).
+According to Collin, black males have been used as slaves by the Whites, and that is why they have become so frustrated with life, and they show their masculinity in several ways, either by having male-to-male sexual relationships or by raping the women to show their dominance and masculinity.
+According to him, it is Black males’ politics to show their sexual strength through homosexuality, bi-sexuality, or masculinity behaviours.
+They use their bodies to get revenge on others and to have satisfaction (Collins, 2004).

-Collin also discussed that there was a time when black women were the victim of white men rapists, but now the issue is that they have been the victim of black male rapists this is because the black males have started to use rape as a powerful tool of their violence.
-They want to show their masculinity and dominance to the nation, and thus they have no other option but to use such ways in which either they develop homosexual relation or become rapists.
+Collin also discussed that there was a time when black women were the victim of white men’s rapists, but now the issue is that they have been the victim of black male rapists.
+This is because black males have started to use rape as a powerful tool of their violence.
+They want to show their masculinity and dominance to the nation, and thus they have no other option but to use such ways in which either they develop homosexual relations or become rapists.

 Chapter Four

-In this study, the primary focus of the review is a television series, DL Chronicles, which consist of four episodes.
-This series is about the African American males who are gay men but are afraid of showing the word their realities.
-In this series, each episode is about the Black gay men who are having hidden relationship with each other, and they don’t want it to expose to their relatives and the World because the society considers it as sin and don’t like such males who enjoy homosexual relationships.
-The study will reveal that how the DL Chronicle is showing the lives of the brothers on the down low.
+In this study, the primary focus of the review is a television series, DL Chronicles, which consists of four episodes.
+This series is about African American males who are gay men but are afraid of showing the world their realities.
+In this series, each episode is about Black gay men who have hidden relationships with each other, and they don’t want it to be exposed to their relatives and the World because society considers it a sin and doesn’t like such males who enjoy homosexual relationships.
+The study will reveal how the DL Chronicle is showing the lives of the brothers on the down low.

-For the analysis of DL Chronicles, I will use Bordwell and Thompson’s theory which will help to have a thorough understanding of each episode of this television series.
+For the analysis of DL Chronicles, I will use Bordwell and Thompson’s theory, which will help me gain a thorough understanding of each episode of this television series.
 For this purpose, I will describe each episode, then its analysis, and then its link with the literature.
-The study will reveal that how the black males have homosexual relationships and how they face difficulties in having such relationships.
-The purpose of this television series is to highlight the importance of the civil rights of gay men or lesbians.
-Our society does not accept such people who are homosexual, and thus they face difficulties and become fun of the society.
-Sometimes, they get fed up of hiding their inner reality and finally they either commit suicide or become criminals.
+The study will reveal how black males have homosexual relationships and how they face difficulties in having such relationships.
+The purpose of this television series is to highlight the importance of the civil rights of gay men and lesbians.
+Our society does not accept such people who are homosexual, and thus, they face difficulties and become fun of society.
+Sometimes, they get fed up with hiding their inner reality, and finally, they either commit suicide or become criminals.

-The Chadwick Journals have presented a television series, DL Chronicles which is edited and directed by Quincy LeNear and Deondray Gossett and its each episode is a story of black gay men.
+The Chadwick Journals presented a television series, DL Chronicles, which was edited and directed by Quincy LeNear and Deondray Gossett.
+Each episode is the story of a gay black man.
 In this chapter, each episode will be analyzed by Bordwell’s theory and by the literature published about black masculinity and homosexuality.

 Episode 1: Wes